Cybersnake223/Hypr/README.md

 This Repo also contains my custom scripts for Misc things like downloading youtube videos and audio , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/.bin and also add it to your PATH variable

-Colourscheme used in this is inspired by Ayu_Dark as i love it soo much 😉😉
+Colorscheme used in this is inspired by Ayu_Dark as i love it soo much 😉😉

 I will keep improving this and will add new features also